MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

   - `[Type <String>]`: eventType
   - `[WebLink <String>]`:

-EXTENSIONS <IMicrosoftGraphExtension\[]>: The collection of open extensions defined for the group.
+EXTENSIONS <IMicrosoftGraphExtension[]>: The collection of open extensions defined for the group.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.

-GROUPLIFECYCLEPOLICIES <IMicrosoftGraphGroupLifecyclePolicy\[]>: The collection of lifecycle policies for this group.
+GROUPLIFECYCLEPOLICIES <IMicrosoftGraphGroupLifecyclePolicy[]>: The collection of lifecycle policies for this group.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AlternateNotificationEmails <String>]`: List of email address to send notifications for groups without owners.
 Multiple email address can be defined by separating email address with a semicolon.
   - `[GroupLifetimeInDays <Int32?>]`: Number of days before a group expires and needs to be renewed.
 Once renewed, the group expiration is extended by the number of days defined.
   - `[ManagedGroupTypes <String>]`: The group type for which the expiration policy applies.
 Possible values are All, Selected or None.

-LICENSEPROCESSINGSTATE `<IMicrosoftGraphLicenseProcessingState>`: licenseProcessingState
+LICENSEPROCESSINGSTATE <IMicrosoftGraphLicenseProcessingState>: licenseProcessingState
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[State <String>]`:

-MEMBEROF <IMicrosoftGraphDirectoryObject\[]>: Groups that this group is a member of.
+MEMBEROF <IMicrosoftGraphDirectoryObject[]>: Groups that this group is a member of.
 HTTP Methods: GET (supported for all groups).
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-MEMBERS <IMicrosoftGraphDirectoryObject\[]>: The members of this group, who can be users, devices, other groups, or service principals.
+MEMBERS <IMicrosoftGraphDirectoryObject[]>: The members of this group, who can be users, devices, other groups, or service principals.
 Supports the List members, Add member, and Remove member operations.
 Nullable.
 Supports $expand including nested $select.
 For example, /groups$filter=startsWith(displayName,'Role')&$select=id,displayName&$expand=members($select=id,userPrincipalName,displayName).
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-MEMBERSWITHLICENSEERRORS <IMicrosoftGraphDirectoryObject\[]>: A list of group members with license errors from this group-based license assignment.
+MEMBERSWITHLICENSEERRORS <IMicrosoftGraphDirectoryObject[]>: A list of group members with license errors from this group-based license assignment.
 Read-only.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-ONENOTE `<IMicrosoftGraphOnenote>`: onenote
+ONENOTE <IMicrosoftGraphOnenote>: onenote
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[Notebooks <IMicrosoftGraphNotebook1[]>]`: The collection of OneNote notebooks that are owned by the user or group.
+  - `[Notebooks <IMicrosoftGraphNotebook[]>]`: The collection of OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity